 Fern Havins Park

-From TX 158 and TX 208 in Robert Lee, take TX 158 west to 4th Street.
-Turn right and go to the end of the road.
+From TX 158 and TX 208 in Robert Lee, take TX 158 west to 4th St. Turn right and go to the end of the road.

 This multi-use park on the Colorado River provides good habitat for butterflies and dragonflies, as well as birds such as Pied-billed Grebe, Scissor-tailed Flycatcher, Belted Kingfisher and Great Blue Heron.